Back to Guides

 SurveyMonkey is a popular online survey platform that offers a free plan with anonymous response capabilities.
 It provides a wide range of question types, survey templates, and data analysis features.

 Ideal for Office 365 users, Microsoft Forms allows you to create anonymous surveys easily.
-It offers various question formats, collaboration options, and real-time response tracking.
+It offers various question formats, collaboration options, and real-time feedback tracking.

-Feedbackify is a user-friendly feedback tool that allows anonymous submissions.
-It provides customizable feedback forms, sentiment analysis, and detailed reporting to help you understand and act upon the feedback received.
+Jotform is a cloud-based form builder that allows anonymous submissions.
+It provides customizable feedback forms, workflow automation options, and reporting tools to help you collect and manage employee feedback efficiently.

 These best anonymous feedback tools empower you to collect valuable insights and opinions from your audience while preserving anonymity.
 Choose the one that suits your needs best and start gathering anonymous feedback to improve your products, services, or work environment.